Manufactured Spending with the Reloadable Prepaid PayPower Mastercard

 Conclusion

 PayPower cards are less abusable and consequently less lucrative these days.
-However, it’s still a valuable tool for the dedicated churner, primarily as a means to meet minimum spending requirements when you otherwise might not be able to.
+However, it’s still a valuable tool for the dedicated miles and points enthusiast, primarily as a means to meet minimum spending requirements when you otherwise might not be able to.

 If you decide to scale PayPower to earn the most points possible, remember that there are risks.
-Many horror stories have occurred where money was stuck in limbo with PayPower, and Amex has also been known to flag and investigate suspicious transactions.
+Many horror stories have occurred where money was stuck in limbo with PayPower, and financial institutions may flag and investigate suspicious transactions.

 PayPower is issued by the Peoples Trust Company under license from Mastercard International.
 People's Trust is the issuer of a large majority of prepaid products in Canada, including the reloadable Titanium+ Mastercard, PayPower Prepaid Mastercard, and Vanilla prepaid cards.